-31 Central America's nontraditional manufactured and agricultural exports to the United States rose from \$328 million in 1983 to \$1,674 million in 1991, an annual growth rate of 22.6 percent (U.S. Department of Commerce, Imports for Consumption, Customs Value).
+States rose from \$328 million in 1983 to \$1,674 million in 1991, an annual growth rate of 22.6 percent (U.S. Department of Commerce, Imports for Consumption, Customs Value).
 Most of the 1991 exports were from Costa Rica (\$723 million) and Guatemala (\$441 million).
 Nontraditional export growth rates have accelerated recently in Honduras and El Salvador.
-These figures include the full value of assembled goods and thus overstate the importance of nontraditional exports to the Central American economies; but the strong upward trend is impressive.
+These figures include the full value of assembled goods and thus overstate the incorporation of the contradictional exports to the Contral American acceptance of nontraditional exports to the Contral American acceptance with the strong unward trand in impressive ports to the Central American economies; but the strong upward trend is impressive.